 - Buttons and beads to decorate.
 The best buttons to use are shank buttons as you can place the shank in the hole of the flower making it really secure.

 - Scrap of felt or fabric for the back.
 Just cut a circle around 1 inch (2.5cm) in diameter.
+I prefer felt as it doesn’t fray and it is a little thicker making the finished product easier to attach to clips and brooch backs.

 Cloth Flower Making: The Video